Keio University

 Ippei Inoue

-Photo: 75th Anniversary Ceremony of Chutobu Junior High School
+Photo: Keio Chutobu Junior High School 75th Anniversary Commemorative Ceremony

-On November 12, we held the 75th Anniversary Ceremony of Keio Chutobu Junior High School at the West School Building Hall on the Mita Campus.
-The ceremony was attended by President Kohei Itoh, Vice-President Keita Yamauchi, Secretary General Toshiko Hirota, Akiko Suganuma (President of the Federation of Mita-kai and a Chutobu alumna!), Motohiro Tanaka (President of the Chutobu Alumni Association), the principals of the affiliated schools, former principals of Chutobu Junior High School, and Tomiji Katagiri (Director of the Second Branch of the Tokyo Private Junior and Senior High School Association).
+On November 12, we held the Keio Chutobu Junior High School 75th Anniversary Commemorative Ceremony at the West School Building Hall on the Mita Campus.
+The ceremony was attended by President Kohei Itoh, Vice-President Keita Yamauchi, Secretary General Toshiko Hirota, Chairperson of the Federation of Mita-kai Akiko Suganuma (a Chutobu alumna!), Chairperson of the Chutobu Alumni Association Motohiro Tanaka, the principals of the affiliated schools, former principals of Chutobu Junior High School, and Tokiji Katagiri, the Director of the Second Branch of the Tokyo Private Junior and Senior High School Association.
 Including these individuals, we welcomed 58 guests and 18 alumni, creating an atmosphere that warmly embraced the current students from all three grades of Chutobu Junior High School.

-In the following segment titled "Looking Back 1997-2022," we looked at photos from the past 25 years, from the 51st to the 75th graduating classes.
-Mr. Yuki Shima, who was the Student Council Chairperson for the 51st class, and Rintaro Nishikuma, the current Student Council President from Class 3-C, held a dialogue on stage about Chutobu students past and present.
-The students were thrilled to see photos of current veteran teachers in their younger days, and we were able to look back on the last 25 of the 75 years in a peaceful atmosphere filled with laughter.
-Through both what has changed and what has remained the same, I believe the students and alumni deepened their shared sense that the foundation of Chutobu Junior High School has been passed down through the generations.
+In the following segment titled "Looking Back 1997-2022," we looked at photos from each of the 25 years from the 51st to the 75th graduating classes.
+Yuki Shima, who served as the Student Council Chairperson for the 51st class, and Rintaro Nishikuma, the current Student Council President from Class 3-C, held a dialogue on stage about Chutobu students past and present.
+The students were thrilled to see photos of current veteran teachers in their younger days, and amidst much laughter and a friendly atmosphere, we were able to look back on the most recent 25 of the 75 years.
+Through both what has changed and what has remained the same, I believe the students and alumni alike deepened their reflection on how the foundation of Chutobu has been passed down through the generations.

-The lyrics are interspersed with words reflecting the path built by seniors over 75 years and the determination to carve out a path to the future.
-Lines such as "Let us open the new door with our own hands," "Let us build a shining future with our own hands," "A path I create myself," and "A path I start walking myself" were likely written based on Chutobu's basic philosophy: "To foster independent individuals who can think for themselves, judge for themselves, act for themselves, and take responsibility for the results."
-Phrases like "With the teachings of our seniors in our hearts," "With the traditions of our predecessors in our hearts," and "The pride and elegance connected to the shining Pen Mark" express the traditions of Chutobu and Keio University with the fresh touch of a junior high school student.
-Furthermore, there are phrases that will surely remind students and graduates of their life at Chutobu, such as "The sound of volleyball in the courtyard" and "The clubs where we worked hard together."
+The lyrics are peppered with words reflecting the path built by seniors over 75 years and the determination to carve out a path to the future oneself.
+Lines such as "Let us open a new door with our own hands," "Let us build a shining future with our own hands," "A path I create myself," and "A path I start walking myself" were likely conceived based on Chutobu's fundamental philosophy: "To foster independent individuals who can think for themselves, judge for themselves, act for themselves, and take responsibility for the results."
+Phrases like "With the teachings of our seniors in our hearts," "With the traditions of our predecessors in our hearts," and "The pride and elegance connected to the shining Pen Mark" seem to express the traditions of Chutobu and Keio University with the fresh brushstrokes of a junior high school student.
+Furthermore, there are phrases that will surely remind students and graduates of life at Chutobu, such as "The sound of volleyball in the courtyard" and "The clubs where we worked hard together."

-After the ceremony, everyone except the students took a commemorative photo and moved to the Mita Co-op Cafeteria for a reception.
+After the ceremony, everyone except the students took photos and then moved to the Mita Co-op Dining Hall for a reception.
 At the beginning, a moment of silence was observed for Mr. Teruyoshi Osawa and Mr. Kohgen Yoshimura, who passed away this year.
-The reception was a modest non-alcoholic affair, but we received kind and warm words there as well, and the alumni enjoyed reconnecting with old friends.
-We heard a congratulatory speech from Vice-President Yamauchi based on the history of Chutobu and Keio University, a toast from Federation of Mita-kai President Suganuma filled with memories of her own days at Chutobu, and a delightful greeting from former Principal Hidefumi Yamamoto, representing the former principals.
+The reception was a modest non-alcoholic affair, but we received many kind and warm words, and the alumni enjoyed reconnecting with old friends, making it a wonderful gathering.
+We received a congratulatory speech from Vice-President Yamauchi based on the history of Chutobu and Keio University, a toast from Federation of Mita-kai Chairperson Suganuma filled with memories of her own time at Chutobu, and a delightful greeting from former Principal Hidefumi Yamamoto, representing the former principals.

-It was a wonderful time to look back on the 75th anniversary by combining the founding spirit with the spirit of Yukichi Fukuzawa, while also looking forward to the decades ahead with a bright, enjoyable, yet disciplined attitude.
+It was a wonderful time to look back on the 75th anniversary by combining the founding spirit with the spirit of Fukuzawa, while also looking forward to the decades ahead with a bright, joyful, yet disciplined heart and posture.
 I would like to express my gratitude to all parties involved.

 75th Anniversary Symbol Mark